Corruption in South Sudan: Other incidents

 In a June 18, 2013, decree, President Kiir lifted the immunity of Minister of Cabinet Affairs Deng Alor and Finance Minister Kosti Manibe, demanding that they reveal their role in the transfer of nearly eight million US dollars to a business associate.
 Soon after, both ministers were suspended, accused of transferring the $8 million sum from the national treasury into a private account.
 On July 7, 2013, however, Pagan Amum said that Kuol and Manibe had been suspended for political reasons and that Kiir had left the true culprits untouched.
 Manibe also claimed his suspension to be politically motivated.
 Both ministers had allegedly been involved in a transfer scheme of over US$7 million to a firm known as Daffy Investment Ltd. The transfer had taken place without the president's knowledge or authorisation for the alleged purchase of anti-fire safes for the government.
 The president ordered that the two men be investigated and, if found guilty, criminally prosecuted.
-This was described as "the biggest ever scandal in the country's post-secession era, after president Kiir's letter to 75 senior current and former officials in his government, suspected of stealing a disputed figure of $4 billion US dollars over a six-year period."
+This was described as "the biggest ever scandal in the country's post-secession era, after President Kiir's letter to 75 senior current and former officials in his government, suspected of stealing a disputed figure of $4 billion US dollars over a six-year period."

 As of August 2013, millions of dollars had been allocated for the expansion of the Juba Airport, but with few results.
 In September 2013, President Kiir accused his country's armed forces of corruption, saying they had squandered official funds on "dubious activities", citing names on the payroll of "ghosts", or "no-show jobs".
 In the first quarter of 2015, the SSACC received only 64% of its allocated budget, and the National Audit Chamber, which has reportedly produced "honest and detailed audit reports," received only 17%.

-The South Sudanese army admitted in May 2015 that two senior military officers at the ministry of defence and veterans affairs, Major General John Lat, director for procurement, and ministry under-secretary Bior Ajang Duot, had been suspended after being accused of corruption.
+The South Sudanese army admitted in May 2015 that two senior military officers at the Ministry of Defence and Veterans Fffairs, Major General John Lat, director for procurement, and ministry under-secretary Bior Ajang Duot, had been suspended after being accused of corruption.
 The latter's office had apparently requested £37 million SSP to purchase stationery and other office supplies.